All Episodes

 We go back and forth.

-My first reaction was screw it for crying out loud.
+My first reaction was, screw it for crying out loud.

-Anyone can, anybody can make a tea with no sweetener in it or no flavoring.
+Anybody can make a tea with no sweetener in it or no flavoring.

 So we listened.